crslen/cPodFactory/README.md

-# Creation of cPod in shwrfr
+# cPod Factory
+An Automation for Lab in nested SDDC